carousel/php-design-patterns/clasification.md

 *   push/pull
 ###State
 *   in a context
+*   transition from state to state (defined by context)
 *   context delegates state specific request to concrete state class
 *   The State pattern puts each branch of the conditional in a separate class.
 *   context is primary interface for client